-But “smart home” means wildly different things at different price points.
-A $300 thermostat and a smart lock is technically a smart home.
-So is a $60,000 whole-home Crestron system that controls every light, shade, climate zone, and door lock from a single touchscreen.
-The gap between them is enormous, and most guides skip the honest cost breakdown entirely.
+Here's the thing: "smart home" means something completely different at $3,000 versus $75,000.
+A thermostat and a smart lock?
+Technically smart.
+A $60,000 whole-home Crestron system controlling every light, shade, climate zone, and door from one touchscreen?
+That's a different animal entirely.
+Most guides skip the honest cost breakdown.
+This one doesn't.

-Starter vs. Whole-Home Automation: What’s the Actual Difference?
+Starter Systems vs. Whole-Home Automation: The Real Difference

 Starter systems are app-based.
 You control your thermostat from your phone, unlock the door remotely, check a camera.
-Each device has its own app.
-They work, but they don’t talk to each other unless you’ve carefully selected compatible brands.
-Setup is DIY-friendly and costs are low.
+Each device lives in its own ecosystem.
+They work fine if you've picked compatible brands, but they don't talk to each other unless you've made that choice explicitly.
+Setup is DIY-friendly.
+Costs are low.

-Whole-home automation runs on a unified control platform (Control4, Crestron, Savant, Lutron) that ties every system together.
-One interface — touchscreen, keypad, or app — controls lighting scenes, climate zones, security, entertainment, shading, and locks simultaneously.
-“Arrive home” sets the thermostat, turns on selected lights, disarms security, and raises the garage door.
+Whole-home automation runs on a unified control platform — Control4, Crestron, Savant, or Lutron.
+Everything ties together through one interface: a touchscreen, keypad, or app.
+"Arrive home" doesn't just unlock the door.
+It sets your thermostat, turns on specific lights, disarms security, raises the garage, and adjusts your shades simultaneously.
 That level of coordination requires a professional low-voltage integrator and infrastructure built into the home during construction.
+You can't retrofit this after drywall.

 Cost Breakdown by Tier

-Here’s an honest range based on what we see in San Antonio-area custom builds in 2026:
+Here's what we actually see in San Antonio-area custom builds right now in 2026:

 Starter Smart Home: $3,000–$7,000